Marxist philosophy: Differences within Marxist philosophy

-The status of humanism in Marxist thought has been quite contentious.
-A number of Marxists, especially Hegelian Marxists and also those committed to political programs (such as some Communist Parties), have been strongly humanist.
-These humanist Marxists believe that Marxism describes the true potential of human beings, and that this potential can be fulfilled in collective freedom after the Communist revolution has removed capitalism's constraints and subjugations of humanity.
-A particular version of the humanism within the Marxism is represented by the school of Lev Vygotsky and his school in theoretical psychology (Alexei Leontiev, Laszlo Garai).
-The Praxis school based its theory on the writings of the young Marx, emphasizing the humanist and dialectical aspects thereof.
+The status of humanism in Marxist thought has been contentious.
+Many Marxists, especially Hegelian Marxists and those associated with some Communist parties, have adopted strongly humanist positions.
+These humanist Marxists argue that Marxism identifies what they regard as the true potential of human beings and that this potential can be realized in collective freedom once communist revolution removes capitalism's constraints on and subjugation of humanity.
+A particular version of humanism within Marxism is represented by the school founded by Lev Vygotsky in theoretical psychology, including Alexei Leontiev and László Garai.